venkataravuri/autonomous-driving-adas/docs/perception.md

 Camera provides vision to the car, enabling multiple tasks like classification, segmentation, and localization.

+2. Camera Detection:

+Process: A camera captures a 2D image of the scene.

+Object Detection: A 2D object detection model (e.g., YOLO, Faster R-CNN) processes the image to detect objects like vehicles and pedestrians, resulting in 2D bounding boxes in the image frame, along with class labels (car, pedestrian, etc.) and confidence scores.

+Strengths: Cameras provide rich visual information and object classification (identifying what the object is), such as recognizing a car, a pedestrian, or a cyclist.

+Example result:

+Detected Object 1: 2D bounding box (x1', y1'), object class: "car", confidence: 0.95.

+Detected Object 2: 2D bounding box (x2', y2'), object class: "pedestrian", confidence: 0.85.

 ## LiDAR

 LiDAR stands for Light Detection And Ranging, it’s a method to measure the distance of objects by firing a laser beam and then measuring how long it takes for it to be reflected by something.